Best of Bowie: CD release

 In each of the 21 territories that Best of Bowie was released, it was given its own track listing, based upon which songs were most popular in that region.
 In some countries, two versions were available – single-disc and double-disc versions.
 In all, 63 tracks appear in at least one of the different releases.
 The country the edition came from can be identified by a small national flag on the spine, except for the Argentine/Mexican, Eastern European and UK editions, which are "flag-less".
 Some regions included rare versions of some songs, such as the New Zealand version, which included a previously unreleased 4:01 edit of "Magic Dance" (1986) (mis-labeled as the 'single version'), and the Chilean edition which included the first-ever CD release of the single version of "Underground" (1986).

 DVD release

-This release superseded previous video releases (such as Bowie – The Video Collection (1993)) and was, at the time, described as the "most extensive collection of Bowie videos yet released."
+Effectively an updated and expanded DVD version of the 1993 home video Bowie – The Video Collection, the Best of Bowie double DVD set was, at the time, described as the "most extensive collection of Bowie videos yet released."
 Videos were restored and remastered at Abbey Road Interactive.
 The DVD also included extensive easter eggs including live, remixed and alternate versions of some songs, hidden by navigating the DVD in specific ways.

 The videos for "China Girl", "Loving the Alien", "Day-In Day-Out", and "The Hearts Filthy Lesson" are the censored versions of the original videos.